TylerBarnes/wordsby/readme.md

 ## Set up

 1. Install [Wordsby Admin](https://github.com/TylerBarnes/wordsby-admin), the WordPress admin theme (This is required to use Wordsby).
-2. Install the [Wordsby Starter](https://github.com/TylerBarnes/wordsby-starter) (Not 100% required but highly recommended, alternatively fork it and make your own starter).
+2. Install the [Wordsby Starter](https://github.com/TylerBarnes/wordsby-starter) with `gatsby new wordsby-starter https://github.com/TylerBarnes/wordsby-starter`
 3. [Connect your WP instance to your Gatsby repo](https://github.com/TylerBarnes/wordsby/wiki/Github---Gitlab-integration-setup)

 Check [the wiki](https://github.com/TylerBarnes/wordsby/wiki) for more info.